mit-pdos/sigmaos/cpython3.11/Doc/library/os.rst

    Set the current process's real and effective user ids.

-   .. availability:: Unix, not WASI, not Android.
+   .. availability:: Unix, not Emscripten, not WASI.

 .. function:: getsid(pid, /)

    Call the system call :c:func:`!getsid`.
 See the Unix manual for the semantics.

-   .. availability:: Unix, not WASI.
+   .. availability:: Unix, not Emscripten, not WASI.

 .. function:: setsid()

    Call the system call :c:func:`!setsid`.
 See the Unix manual for the semantics.

-   .. availability:: Unix, not WASI.
+   .. availability:: Unix, not Emscripten, not WASI.

 .. function:: setuid(uid, /)